 Upper Bay Gill Net Survey

 Striped Bass Tagging Study

 The purpose of this survey is to evaluate Chesapeake Bay resident and Atlantic migratory striped bass stock dynamics.
 This study is conducted by Maryland Department of Natural Resources biologists during the spring spawning stock survey as part of the Cooperative Coastal Striped Bass Tagging Program, and the results are part of the coastwide stock assessment conducted by Atlantic States Marine Fisheries Commission.
 Biologists apply pink internal anchor tags through an incision made in the left side of healthy fish, slightly behind and below the tip of the pectoral fin.
 Tagging striped bass allows biologists to collect data on individual striped bass over time (growth rates, mortality rates, survival rates, and migration rates/patterns).
-In 2021, the department's biologists tagged a total of 494 striped bass (331 in the Upper Chesapeake Bay and 163 on the Potomac River).
+In 2023, MD DNR biologists tagged a total of 669 striped bass (269 in the Upper Chesapeake Bay and 400 on the Potomac River).
 To date, over 40,000 striped bass have been tagged on the spawning grounds in Maryland, and over 9,000 recaptures have been reported.
-The success of the tagging program relies on fishermen reporting their tags.
+The success of the tagging program relies on anglers reporting their tags.
 To report a tagged fish please go to the department's Tag Return Program or call the United States Fish and Wildlife Service at 1-800-448-8322.